loopingz/smtp-relay/README.md

 The `FILE` type have a size limit defined and will increment a number at the end of the filepath if needed.
 It has a default sizeLimit define by the library.

 A `format` can be defined too

+By default the loggers are defined as a single `CONSOLE` logger.
+You can disable completely by adding a `loggers: []` property

 ## Contributors ✨